Contractual and regulatory changes during the pandemic

 The 2021/22 Community Pharmacy Assurance Framework (CPAF) screening questionnaire will be available to complete on the Manage Your Service (MYS) Portal between Monday 28th June 2021 and midnight on Saturday 24th July 2021, for each of their NHS pharmacies.
 Note, the CPAF is now being carried out in accordance with new NHS Regulations introduced at the end of 2020 and it is a requirement of the Terms of Service that community pharmacy contractors complete the process.

 Market entry applications

-NHS England and NHS Improvement (NHSE&I) has announced that, as part of its overall recovery plan to restore services paused during the lockdown, staff are now being returned to their Market Entry roles and resuming work to process applications and that full market entry function will be resumed from 1 June 2020.
+NHSE&I has announced that, as part of its overall recovery plan to restore services paused during the lockdown, staff are now being returned to their Market Entry roles and resuming work to process applications and that full market entry function will be resumed from 1st June 2020.

 Many of those with existing applications will have received letters from Primary Care Support England (PCSE) and it is understood that priority will be given to those with applications relating to – business or pharmacy service continuity – or where there are pressing reasons for the contractor.

 Business or pharmacy service continuity could include consolidations, closures (for example, as part of a business merger), relocations and change of ownership applications.
 Pressing reasons for contractors might involve, for example, issues associated with leases and health and safety requirements (e.g. social distancing concerns).

 Granted applications where deadlines have passed or where they are close to passing – for example, where there is a Notice of Commencement to be submitted – and other related issues should be raised urgently with NHSE&I. PSNC can assist with advice on the regulations.
 NHSE&I are seeking to take a pragmatic and fair approach to resolving any issues, with national oversight, and are taking mitigating steps so that issues for contractors and other applicants are minimised.